symfony/symfony-docs/introduction/from_flat_php_to_symfony.rst

     </html>

 By convention, the file that contains all the application logic - ``index.php`` - is known as a "controller".
-The term controller is a word you'll hear a lot, regardless of the language or framework you use.
+The term controller is a word you will hear a lot, regardless of the language or framework you use.
 It refers to the area of *your* code that processes user input and prepares the response.